laura-neale/discord-question-bot/README.md

 **change the schedule**: type `set schedule: ` followed by a comma-separated list of the hours it should post at, e.g. `set schedule: 10, 15, 18` (e.g. for 10 am, 3 pm and 6 pm)'

 **submit a question**: dm the bot with your question.
-Note: anything you dm the bot with will be considered a question.
+Include a ? in the message, so the bot knows it's a question